How Long Does It Take To Make Granular Fertilizer Dissolve?

 When To Use Fertilizer For The Best Results?

-The temperature on the ground should ideally be approximately 55.4 degrees Fahrenheit.
-March through April is the greatest time to fertilize your grass, depending on where you reside.
+The ideal temperature for fertilizing your grass can vary depending on the specific type of grass and the region you reside in.
+March through April is the best time to fertilize your grass, depending on where you reside.
 It is also preferable if you water your lawn a few days before applying the compost.

 How Often Should You Use Granular Fertilizer?